clintharris/IDBSideSync/README.md

+# Overview

-`idb-sidesync` is a JavaScript library that makes it possible to sync IndexedDB object stores using CRDT concepts.
-It works by intercepting the CRUD calls to an IndexedDB object store and automatically maintaing a record of all the operations "on the side".
-This operation log/journal is a collection of simple JSON objects that can be serialized and uploaded somewhere, then downloaded and "replayed" somewhere else--in effect, synchronizing one object store with another without conflict (thanks to how [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) work).
+`IdbSideSync` is a JavaScript library that makes it possible to sync IndexedDB object stores using CRDT concepts.
+It works by intercepting the CRUD calls to IndexedDB objects and automatically logging all the operations "on the side" in a separate store.
+The objects in the operation log can be uploaded somewhere, then downloaded and "replayed" somewhere else--in effect, synchronizing one object store with another without conflict.

+You can use this library to, for example, build a "[local first](https://www.inkandswitch.com/local-first.html)" [PWA](https://developer.mozilla.org/en-US/docs/Web/Apps/Progressive/) that also supports syncing across difference devices without having to run a custom backend server.
+Once a user enables a remote storage service of their choosing via OAuth (e.g., Google Drive, Dropbox, iCloud), the application can use that to backup/sync data.
+The user owns their own data and decides where to store it, and the application developer never sees that data.

-The idea for the library came from studying [James Long](https://twitter.com/jlongster)'s [crdt-example-app](https://github.com/jlongster/crdt-example-app), which offers a fantastic demonstration of how to apply CRDT, hybrid logical clock, and merkle tree concepts. `idb-sidesync` is an attempt at applying those concepts to work with IndexedDB, specifically, and aims to support using simple, file transfer services that users already have (e.g., Google Drive, iCloud, email--anything with an HTTP-accessible API) as the means for syncing data instead of custom servers.
-Although they're different, `idb-sidesync` was deliberately forked from `crdt-example-app` to make that "heritage" literally part of this project's own history.
+The idea for the library came from studying [James Long](https://twitter.com/jlongster)'s [crdt-example-app](https://github.com/jlongster/crdt-example-app), which offers a fantastic demonstration of how to apply [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type), [hybrid logical clock](https://jaredforsyth.com/posts/hybrid-logical-clocks/), and merkle tree concepts. `IdbSideSync` is an attempt at applying those concepts to work with IndexedDB, specifically, and aims to support using simple, HTTP-accessible file transfer services that users already have as the means for sharing CRDT messages instead of custom servers. `IdbSideSync` was deliberately forked from `crdt-example-app` to make that "heritage" literally part of this project's own history.

 # API

 ## What types of object stores does it work with?

-`idb-sidesync` does not support object stores that use `autoIncrement`.
+`IdbSideSync` does not support object stores that use `autoIncrement`.
 If IndexedDB is auto-assigning the object IDs, then it's possible for two separate clients to create an object with the same key/ID.
 In that scenario, there's no safe way to share and apply oplog entries (i.e., CRDT messages) since they might describe mutations that _appear_ to be relevant to the same object but actually could refer to different objects that have the same key/ID.

-Also, `idb-sidesync` currently doesn't support `add(value, key)` or `put(value, key)` calls when `key` is of type `ArrayBuffer` or `DataView`.
+Also, `IdbSideSync` currently doesn't support `add(value, key)` or `put(value, key)` calls when `key` is of type `ArrayBuffer` or `DataView`.

+## FAQ

+### Q: What happens if the same oplog/change message is "ingested" more than once?

+It will have no effect on the data store.
+Message values are only applied to the data store if the message's HLC time is more recent than the current value.

+However, it would "corrupt" the Merkle tree (if the tree weren't set up to prevent it) since the hash values would still change when the message's hash is inserted a second time.

+### Q: Does it work with Jake Archibald's [idb](https://github.com/jakearchibald/idb) library?

+Yes.
+You can pass a sidesync'ed object store to idb's `wrap()` function.
+Since `IdbSideSync` works as an invisible Proxy, idb won't know the difference.

 # Contributing